Blogs

 Traditional Storage Tank Systems

 On average, storage tank water heaters last 8-12 years before requiring replacement.
 Water mineral buildup and sediment that collects in the tanks degrade its efficiency over time.
-This buildup coats the heating elements and tank walls which reduces heat transfer.
+This buildup coats the heating elements and tank walls, reducing heat transfer.

 Tankless Hot Water Systems